 Munich is the capital of Bavaria, the south German state which borders Austria and the Czech Republic.
 Germany’s third largest city is the country’s technology leader, home to thousands of companies within the media, finance and IT sector.
-Munich’s infrastructure and cultural offerings makes it a great city to visit on business.
+The infrastructure and cultural offerings makes it it perfect to visit Munich on business.

 Getting around Munich

-Traveling to and from Munich Airport is also hassle-free, with trains departing between the airport and the city centre every ten minutes.
+Traveling to and from Munich Airport is also hassle-free, with trains departing between the airport and the city center every ten minutes.

 State of the art conferences venues

 The ICM Congress Center hosts over 100 conferences annually, attracting in excess of 100,000 visitors to its three state-of-the-art venues.
-One of the biggest events on its 2014 calendar is the ERS International Congress on 6th-10th September.
-It is recognised as ‘the world’s largest gathering of respiratory professionals’ and enables experts in the field to discuss new treatments of lung disease.
+One of the events on its 2017 calendar is the EXPO REAL 2017 on 4th-6th September.
+It is the 20th International Trade Fair for Property and Investment.
+The event is held at Messe Munchen.

-Another prominent event takes place at Messe Munchen, one of its three venues, on 5th-9th May; IFAT is ‘the world’s leading trade fair for water, sewage, waste and raw materials management.’
+Another prominent event that takes place at Messe Munchen is the IFAT India 2017, which is held 26th-28th September.
+IFAT is ‘the world’s leading trade fair for water, sewage, waste and raw materials management.’
 Some of the world’s leading companies gather here every year to deliver presentations and exchange ideas, making it one of the key industry events worldwide.